 The Association of Public Health Laboratories (APHL) works to strengthen laboratory systems serving the public’s health in the United States and globally.

-APHL represents state and local governmental health laboratories in the United States.
+APHL represents state and local governmental health laboratories in the United States; this includes public health, agricultural, environmental and other related laboratories.
 Its

-members, known as “public health laboratories,” monitor, detect and respond to health threats.
+members, known collectively as “public health laboratories,” monitor, detect and respond to health threats.

 APHL: National Base, International Scope

 APHL works closely with federal agencies to develop and execute national health initiatives.
 During public health emergencies, it operates as a coordinating center for laboratory response.

 APHL also works internationally to build effective national laboratory systems and expand access to quality diagnostic testing services.
 With over 20 years' experience in more than 30 countries, APHL is recognized internationally as a leader in laboratory science and practice.

 APHL supports development of new testing methods and technologies, and publishes materials to assure the quality of laboratory testing.